HyperCodec/genetic-rs/README.md

     field1: f32,
 }

-// required in all of the builtin functions as requirements of `ASexualEntity` and `SexualEntity` impl RandomlyMutable for MyEntity {
+// required in all of the builtin functions as requirements of `DivsionReproduction` and `CrossoverReproduction` impl RandomlyMutable for MyEntity {
     fn mutate(&mut self, rate: f32) {
         self.field1 += fastrand::f32() * rate;